licenseseat/licenseseat-swift/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in our README and release notes.
-Thank you for helping make LicenseSeatSDK better!
+Thank you for helping make LicenseSeat better!

 ## License